 In some circumstances a SOP may not have been issued for a particular disability.
 In such cases a hypothesis of a connection between service and the condition can still be found to be reasonable.
 If it is put forwarded by a medical practitioner, eminent in the particular field and any essential facts are not disproved beyond reasonable doubt then it is reasonable.
 A hypothesis cannot be reasonable if it is 'contrary to proved scientific facts or to the known phenomena of nature'.
 Nor can it be reasonable if it is 'obviously fanciful, impossible, incredible or not tenable or too remote or too tenuous'.
-Full scientific proof will not be required for a hypothesis to be reasonable and more than one hypothesis can be reasonable (see the High Court case of Bushell).
+Full scientific proof will not be reasonable (see the High Court case of Bushell).